percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 - [EVEREST-919](https://perconadev.atlassian.net/browse/EVEREST-919) - Backup storages are now supported with path-style URL access.

-- [EVEREST-668](https://perconadev.atlassian.net/browse/EVEREST-668) - We have introduced Retention copies for backups.
+- [EVEREST-668](https://perconadev.atlassian.net/browse/EVEREST-668) - We have introduced Retention copies for create backup schedules.
 Retention copies refer to the number of backup instances that should be kept.

-- [EVEREST-946](https://perconadev.atlassian.net/browse/EVEREST-946) - Add retention copies to 'create backup schedule' dialog
+- [EVEREST-935](https://perconadev.atlassian.net/browse/EVEREST-935) - Previously, the 'cancel' button was disabled while editing anything in the wizard.
+This button is now enabled.

 - [EVEREST-819](https://perconadev.atlassian.net/browse/EVEREST-819) - Due to the current limitation of PostgreSQL, you can only create up to 3 schedules.
 To avoid confusion, we have added a tooltip that states this limitation.